claudiolucinda/stata_codes/README.md

 For aggregate data

-1. **ElastNL** creates a matrix of own price elasticities across alternatives
+1. **ElastNL** creates a matrix of own price elasticities across alternatives for a single level nested logit
+2. **logsumNL** Creates a variable -- equal for all markets -- with the logsum for a single level nested logit

 Other Stuff